Kiuwan logo

 Step 7: Monitor and Update Models

 There is no finish line in cybersecurity.
-Developers have to monitor applications for threats and update their security posture continuously.
+Developers must monitor applications for threats and continuously update their security posture.
 Teams should update threat models based on new information and feedback to constantly improve and keep them relevant.

 Optimize Your Security Standing With Threat Modeling

-Regardless of the approach you use, threat modeling can make your DevSecOps team work better and increase product quality.
+Regardless of the approach you use, threat modeling can improve your DevSecOps team’s performance and increase product quality.
 You just have to start thinking like an attacker.

 In This Article: